matthieubrunet/child-pages-shortcode/readme.txt

 * width - width of block for child pages.
 * disable_shortcode - Shortcode not work in the template if set true.
 * disable_excerpt_filters - filters not work for the excerpt if set true.
+* class - specify the class of the parent div
+* template_file - specify a template file located in the theme directory

 = filter hooks example =